Shots Fired at Border Patrol Agents During Vehicle Pursuit in Arizona

 The FBI is heading the investigation due to the assault on the Border Patrol agents.

-No information about the two people locked inside the trunk has been released at this time.
-Nor have officials disclosed what type of weapon was fired at the Border Patrol agents.
+No information about the two people locked inside the trunk has been released at this time, nor have officials disclosed what type of weapon was fired at the Border Patrol agents.

 Bob Price serves as associate editor and senior political news contributor for the Breitbart Texas-Border team.
 He is an original member of the Breitbart Texas team.
 Follow him on Twitter @BobPriceBBTX and Face